You’ve been waiting for days to rub it in your competitions faces share with your dear friends that your kiddo finally did it.

 Photographing life is my job.
-I get hired to capture a lot of the BIG moments.
+I get hired to capture a lot of BIG moments.

-No matter what, there are always certain pictures youre going to want when their grown and gone having their own little terrors.
+No matter what, there are always certain pictures you’re going to want when they are grown and gone having their own little terrors.

 View this post on Instagram

 When you need kids to stay quiet but also need to roll a car seat that you can fit in to the register.
 Separate but content. @target trade in event paid off!
 Gid is upgraded to a high back harness/booster convertible seat finally.
 My little mini guy. #gideontiberius #ezrakillian #targetrun #targettradein #boymom #momlife

 One of the biggest regrets across the board by mothers over fathers is not having candid photos with their children.
 We never want anyone to see our makeup-less face and hair that hasn’t been washed in a week, because who remembers what a shower is?

 Truth be told, you won’t care in a few years.
 Or at least can drink again and pretend to ignore that hideous creature holding your perfect little baby on your old outdated couch.

 No one wants to see the first time your kid pukes on you or the first time they smear their diaper fillings on the wall.

 (My kid the only one?
 Okay.
 Moving on.)

 But you do want to catch important firsts.
 Holidays, first steps, and that first bite – these are all the moments you’ll want!